-There are biologically significant substrings within each sequence such as active sites.
-We think of such features as members of an abstract set of \emph{labels} $\mathbb{L}$.
-They can be {positional labels}, \emph{functional labels}, etc. We are interested in families $L\subset \A$ of polypeptide chains corresponding to labels $\mathbbm{L}$ associated to sequences.
-Such a set $L$, consisting of the strings that fulfil the function described by $\mathbbm{L}$, is called the \emph{syntactic image} of $\mathbbm{L}$ (we translated this neat description from \cite{Carbone03}).
-Typical examples are sets of polypeptide chains that properly fold under specified conditions, and/or have specific functional domains.
+Functional features such as active sites are encoded by \emph{labels}, forming an abstract set $\mathbb{L}$.
+For a given label $\mathbb{L}$, we define its \emph{syntactic image} $L \subset \mathcal{A}$ as the set of sequences exhibiting that function (we translated this neat description from \cite{Carbone03}).
+Examples include sequences that fold correctly or exhibit specific transport capabilities.
 As a specific example, the RND superfamily can be thought of as the family of native sequences in $\mathcal{B}$ that contain (in the sense of substring inclusion) the syntactic image $L$ of the label $\mathbb{L}=\text{`ability to expel the chemical substrate $X$'}$.